Davey Langit

+Langit participated in Pinoy Dream Academy's first season (2006) alongside Yeng Constantino, whom he wrote hit songs for.
+His involvement in the local music scene made him an influence for prominent musical artists in the Philippines mainly because of his passionate storytelling and innate ability to write songs, including Skusta Clee, TJ Monterde and John Roa to name a few.

+Career

-Davey Ryan Edward Langit (born December 20, 1986) is a singer-songwriter and instrumentalist who kicked off his music career during Pinoy Dream Academy's first season (2006).
+Langit kicked off his music career during Pinoy Dream Academy's first season (2006).
 He honed his singing and songwriting prowess during his stint writing songs like Dinggin, Sikat Ako (PDA Album Vol.2 and 4 respectively), Spending My Life With You, Awit Para Sa Kanya and also wrote Yeng Constantino's hits Cool Off and Time In (from the album Salamat).
 He then merged with fellow scholars to form the short lived Cebalo band which re-arranged and performed Pinoy Ako for PBB's second season.

-Davey also wrote songs for the movies Katas Ng Saudi (2007 MMFF – "Sa Aking Pag-Uwi") and Magkaibigan (2008 MMFF – "Kaibigan").
+Langit also wrote songs for the movies Katas Ng Saudi (2007 MMFF – "Sa Aking Pag-Uwi") and Magkaibigan (2008 MMFF – "Kaibigan").
 His successive exposure to the gig scene further enhanced his stage play leading to him signing with Viva Records in June 2009 – hence the creation of Mad About Acoustic (2009), Lovex2 (2010 – with Raffi Quijano) and Mad About Acoustic 2; ukulele versions (2011) under the supervision of Sunny Ilacad.
 Poker Face and Jai Ho are some of the hits he re-created.